 Robert Krueger, '09

-After graduating last year, I returned to my hometown of Portland, Oregon to live with my wife, our two greyhounds, and our orange tabby cat in our little white bungalow.
+After graduating in 2009, I returned to my hometown of Portland, Oregon to live with my wife, our two greyhounds, and our orange tabby cat in our little white bungalow.
 I promptly registered my business, Cascadia Art Conservation Center, LLC and began transforming the detached garage into my lab.
 In March, before the lab was completed, our son, Kalman, was born.

 Prior to attending SUNY Buffalo, I worked as the collections manager for the arts council in Portland and in my free time created and showed my own artwork.
 My job at the arts council offered the introduction to the field of conservation and the need for conservators in the Northwest.
 When I left Portland for Buffalo, my goal after graduating was to return to Portland, start my own private conservation practice to work with public art collections, and help fill the conservation needs in the Northwest.